mickjc750/str/README.md

 &nbsp;
 ## strbuf_t
 **strbuf_t** DOES own the string, and contains the information needed to resize it, change it's contents, or free it.
-The allocator used by **strbuf_t** is provided by the application, and dynamic memory allocation is not mandatory.
+Dynamic memory allocation is not mandatory.
+The memory space can be as simple as a static buffer provided by the application.
+For a dynamic buffer, the application may either provide it's own allocator, or strbuf can default to using malloc/free.

+&nbsp;

-Whether you pass a **str_t** or a **str_buf_t** to your functions depends on the use case.
+ Whether or not you pass a **str_t** or a **str_buf_t** to your functions depends on the use case.

  If you wish to pass a string to a function which frees it, then you need to pass ownership along with it, so in that case a strbuf_t needs to be passed.

  If you only wish to provide a view into an existing string (read only), then a **str_t** can be passed.

 &nbsp;
 ## Standard used